collocations.org

 PHRASES

-an aspect of your personality
+an aspect of sb's personality, a side of sb's personality

-For the first time she was seeing the more unpleasant aspects of her husband''s personality.
+For the first time she was seeing the more unpleasant aspects of her husband's personality.

 He has achieved success by the sheer strength of his personality.

-impose/stamp your personality on sth
+impose your personality on sth, stamp your personality on sth

-She stamped her personality on the whole programme.
+She stamped her personality on the company.

 2. famous person

-PERSONALITY + NOUN
+personality + NOUN

 cult